 - Consult your veterinarian.
 Your veterinarian is your best source of information about flea control for your dog.
 Depending on your individual situation, your veterinarian might make specific recommendations.

-- Eliminate fleas on your dog.
+- Kill fleas on your dog.
 ComboGuard® kills fleas quickly, providing fast relief.

-- Eliminate fleas in your home.
-While treating your dog is an important step, you should also kill fleas in your home to prevent family members and any unprotected pets that visit your home from becoming infested.
+- Kill fleas in your home.
+While treating your dog is an important step, you should also kill fleas in your home to prevent family members and any unprotected pets that visit your home from becoming exposed to a flea infestation.

 - Prevent future infestations.
 Once-monthly ComboGuard® for dogs kills fleas before they can lay eggs.
 A key to preventing infestations is making sure other pets in the household are protected too with an approved flea product.

 Intestinal Parasite Lifecycle: Worms Within